Troop 39 Participation Policy

 Exemption: Scouts who are in their first year in Troop 39 and Scouts who have earned the rank of Eagle.

-Note: Scouts who do not meet this requirement due to extenuating circumstances may petition the scoutmaster or his designee for an exemption.
+Note: Scouts who do not meet this requirement due to extenuating circumstances may petition the scoutmaster or their designee for an exemption.

 National BSA Behavior Expectations